TheJelmega/prog-lang/design/README.md

 A trait implementation must define all non-default associated items declared by the implemented trait and it can redefine (i.e. override) an item that has a default implementation.
 It is not allowed to define any implementation that is not defined in the implemented trait.

-If an implemented trait contains an override for an associated function, but the implementing type has already implemented it by itself, the overriden default will be ignored.

 Unsafe traits require the `unsafe` keyword to be added to the implementation.
 `trait` implementations are not allowed to specify any visibility for items.